 Apple Pay is not a stand-alone method of sending money.
 It’s a digital wallet that holds credit, debit and pre-paid cards, and is similar in function to Google Pay and Samsung Pay.
 Whether you can use the debit or credit cards contained in your Apple Pay wallet to send money overseas will depend on the individual credit card issuer and the Australian bank supplying your debit cards.
 Be warned, though: credit card companies (which you’d likely use with Apple Pay) can charge 3% or more of the transfer amount in fees, in addition to often providing a lesser exchange rate.

-However, some international money transfer services support Apple Pay (such as Wise or Western Union), so you can include an international debit card in your Apple Pay wallet and use a specialist provider to send your money overseas.
+However, some international money transfer services support Apple Pay (such as Wise), so you can include an international debit card in your Apple Pay wallet and use a specialist provider to send your money overseas.
 An international money transfer company will almost always ensure you receive a better exchange rate with fewer fees than if you use your credit card to send money internationally.

 However, not all international money transfer companies allow payments through Apple Pay and instead use a direct debit from your bank account.
 This is a faster and cheaper option, as it doesn’t involve any card fees or additional expenses.
 Savvy has partnered with a panel of trusted international money transfer (IMT) providers who can help you open an account and start transferring money overseas quickly today.